mrkkrp/markkarpov.com/about.md

 [Tweag][tweag].

 I come from a little town called [Biysk][biysk] in Russia.
-I learned about functional programming on my own while struggling with poverty and working hard to provide for myself.
-Soon, my enthusiasm paid off—I was able to start my career as a software engineer doing Haskell.
-Along the way, I authored a number of [open source projects][oss], [blog posts][posts], and [tutorials][tutorials].
-In the beginning of 2018 I joined Tweag, which I regard as one of the most auspicious decisions in my life.
-Soon I moved to France.
+I learned about functional programming on my own circa 2015.
+Soon, my enthusiasm paid off—I was able to start my career as a software engineer in 2016.
+Along the way, I authored some [open source projects][oss], [blog posts][posts], and [tutorials][tutorials].
+In the beginning of 2018 I joined Tweag, and soon moved to France.

-Haskell is nice, yet software engineering is bigger than Haskell.
-I went on to learn a number of different technologies and soft skills.
-I learned French and improved my English.
-I navigated an unfamiliar country while learning how to lead teams.

 I enjoy traveling and I am an avid reader.
 My hobbies include writing (mostly literary short stories in English), music,